rems-project/cn-tutorial/docs/getting-started/case-studies/doubly-linked-lists.md

 `curr` is now the created node.
 The old `curr` is pushed into the left part of the new list.
 The conditional operator in the `ensures` clause is saying that if the list was empty coming in, it now is a singleton list.
-Otherwise, the left left part of the list now has the data from the old `curr` node, the new `curr` node is the added node, and the right part of the list is the same as before.
+Otherwise, the left part of the list now has the data from the old `curr` node, the new `curr` node is the added node, and the right part of the list is the same as before.